abstractmath.org

 The universal quantifier symbol

-The notation x is used in mathematical logic to denote that the assertion following it is true of all x.
+The notation "$\forall x$" is used in mathematical logic to denote that the assertion following it is true of all $x$.

-The symbol is called the universal quantifier.
+The symbol $\forall$ is called the universal quantifier.
 It is expressed in mathematical English in a great many ways, some of which cause considerable confusion to people not in the know.
-This is discussed below.
+This is discussed below and briefly in the symbols chapter.

 How universal assertions are worded